drpatrik/yammc/README.md

         ./run

+        Space restarts the game.
+M toggles the music on / off.

         If someone want to do a Windows port I would appriticate a pull request.
 The same goes for any other modification.
 I am an utter novice in the land of game development.